pandit27/temp_college/design_and_analaysis_of_algorithm/README.md

-This is the folder for all the programs of design and analysis of algorithms.
+This is the directory for all the programs of design and analysis of algorithms.